 |Due to their high refractive index, spinels possess more fire and brilliance inherently which makes them less dependent on their cuts.|

-While spinels have always been found in association with rubies and sapphires, the discovery of mines in Tanzania which yield an exceptional quality of spinel has renewed the interest in them.
-With more and more experts realising the inherent value of the gemstones, it isn’t surprising that they are actively advocating it as a heirloom gemstone, perfect for symbolic jewellery like engagement rings.
+While spinels have always been found in association with rubies and sapphires, the discovery of mines in Tanzania which yield an exceptional quality of spinel has reposted the interest in them.
+With more and more experts realizing the inherent value of the gemstones, it isn’t surprising that they are actively advocating it as an heirloom gemstone, perfect for symbolic jewelry like engagement rings.

 Since spinels do not enjoy the empirical attention that is given to rubies and sapphires, they are priced affordably.
-For example, while a ruby that may as well go upto 40000 USD, a spinel of similar size and quality would be priced around 7000 USD.
+For example, while a ruby may as well go up to 40000 USD, a spinel of similar size and quality would be priced around 7000 USD.
 This makes this stunning gemstone available to a younger, less affluent crowd.

-However, it should be kept in mind that with a renewed interest in the merits of spinels, the prices have steadily increased over the years and will continue to do so, according to experts.
-We therefore urge our readers to jump onto this trend as soon as possible.
+However, it should be kept in mind that with a reposted interest in the merits of spinels, the prices have steadily increased over the years and will continue to do so, according to experts.
+We, therefore, urge our readers to jump onto this trend as soon as possible.

 Today’s customer wants to make an informed purchase.
-They aren’t just content with the seller’s validation of his products and will do his own thorough research so as to get value for his money.
+They aren’t just content with the seller’s validation of his products and will do their own thorough research so as to get value for his money.
 Therefore, there is an increased emphasis on natural stones.
-With natural mines of high quality corundum being depleted, most rubies and sapphires are subjected to some form of treatment to remove their inclusions and improve their color.
+With natural mines of high-quality corundum being depleted, most rubies and sapphires are subjected to some form of treatment to remove their inclusions and improve their color.
 In stark contrast, spinels are naturally more clear and are thus left untreated.
-This also makes spinels easier to trace, making ethical sourcing another positive factor in its favour.
-So when it comes to picking between a treated corundum and an untreated spinel, ALWAYS, pick the latter.
+This also makes spinels easier to trace, making ethical sourcing another positive factor in its favor.
+So when it comes to picking between treated corundum and an untreated spinel, ALWAYS, pick the latter.

 Spinels are hard and lustrous and require the minimum amount of effort in maintenance.
-While they are sensitive to heat and the color may fade, they are relatively stable against chemical and light.
-Combined with their high hardness, they make the perfect candidates for everyday jewellery like wedding rings as they do not scratch from rough use, unless they come in contact with materials harder than them like diamonds, rubies and sapphires.
+While they are sensitive to heat and the color may fade, they are relatively stable against chemicals and light.
+Combined with their high hardness, they make the perfect candidates for everyday jewelry like wedding rings as they do not scratch from rough use unless they come in contact with materials harder than them like diamonds, rubies, and sapphires.

-While spinels are much less rarer than rubies and sapphires of the top grade quality, they are also not available in over abundance like amethyst and quartz, making it a relatively rare gemstone.
-This makes it great as a statement jewelry like an engagement ring.
+While spinels are much less rare than rubies and sapphires of top-grade quality, they are also not available in overabundances like amethyst and quartz, making it a relatively rare gemstone.
+This makes it great as statement jewelry like an engagement ring.

 Spinels have just begun to emerge from the shadow of their famous siblings and have created a niche for themselves.
 Their natural beauty, their steady increase in popularity and respect amongst gemstone aficionados is a clear indication of the proportional increase in value spinels might experience in the near future.

-Our take home message is that when in doubt over a ruby or sapphire and a spinel of similar quality, unless proven to be a 100% natural, untreated and ethically sourced, go for a spinel with your eyes closed.
+Our take-home message is that when in doubt over a ruby or sapphire and spinel of similar quality unless proven to be 100% natural, untreated, and ethically sourced, go for a spinel with your eyes closed.